Direct-To-Consumer Genetic Testing Market Size, Share, and Trends 2025 to 2034

-The global direct-to-consumer genetic testing market size was estimated at USD 1.98 billion in 2023 and it is projected to surpass around USD 8.57 billion by 20332, poised to grow at a CAGR of 15.80% over the forecast period 2024 to 2033.
+The global direct-to-consumer genetic testing market size was estimated at USD 2.29 billion in 2024 and it is projected to surpass around USD 9.57 billion by 2034, poised to grow at a CAGR of 15.37% over the forecast period 2025 to 2034.
+The direct-to-consumer market growth is attributed to the rising interest in pharmacogenetics and growing consumer awareness about the importance of genetics.

 In addition, rising demand for personalized genetic testing services in the region and an increase in the prevalence of chronic and genetic disorders boost the market growth.
 According to Globocon 2020, 2,281,658 new cancer cases will be diagnosed in the United States in 2020, with 612,390 deaths.
 Breast cancer had the highest incidence of all cancers, with 253,465 points, followed by lung (227,875), prostate (209,512), and colon cancer (101,809).